 Tip #3: Stay Off Social Media

-In our article here, we discuss the likelihood that your social media accounts will be monitored.
+There is a high likelihood that your social media accounts will be monitored.
 We suggest staying off social media entirely until you return to work.
 The insurance investigator will use your account against you as well.

 Tip #4: Do Not Try to Go Back to Work Too Fast

 As a chiropractor, you may be in tune with your body more than the average person.
 If you own a chiropractic clinic, then you know patients and staff are depending on you.
 Resist the urge to go back to work too early.
-Pushing yourself before you are ready could mean injuring yourself more than you already are, losing your long term disability case and possibly making a mistake that can land you in court.
+Pushing yourself before you are ready could mean injuring yourself more than you already are, losing your long-term disability case, and possibly making a mistake that can land you in court.

-As a chiropractor, it can be challenging to get a long term disability claim approved due to the substantial cost to the insurance company.
+As a chiropractor, it can be challenging to get a long-term disability claim approved due to the substantial cost to the insurance company.
 They will try to find any reason to deny your claim.
-By providing strong medical and financial evidence, keeping a low profile and not rushing back to work too soon, you can create a solid case for disability.
+By providing strong medical and financial evidence, keeping a low profile, and not rushing back to work too soon, you can create a solid case for disability.

 Using an experienced disability attorney will help you protect yourself against insurance investigators.
 The Ortiz Law Firm is based in Florida but represents claimants across the country.
 Receive a free consultation by calling (888) 321-8131 with no obligation.
-We can help you evaluate your claim to determine if you will be able to access long term disability benefits and how to move forward with the process.
+We can help you evaluate your claim to determine if you will be able to access long-term disability benefits and how to move forward with the process.